adelmofilho/python-lambda-layer-alexa-skill/README.md

 | us-east-1 |           |           |           |
 | sa-east-1 |           |           |           |

+## Background

+While I was studying how to create alexa skills using custom lambda functions, I came across the fact that lambda functions don't have the `ask-sdk-core` package installed by default.
+As I didn't find public lambda layers with the `ask-sdk-core` package I decided to create and make them available.

 ## References

 - [How do I create a Lambda layer using a simulated Lambda environment with Docker?](https://aws.amazon.com/pt/premiumsupport/knowledge-center/lambda-layer-simulated-docker/)